Suburban Kane County Calendar of Events - Chronicle Media

 10826 Rt.
 71, Yorkville

-Enjoy the Truck and Tractor Pull, Western Speed Show, Carnival and Livestock Shows and many new exhibits for your family to en-joy.
+Enjoy the Truck and Tractor Pull, Western Speed Show, Carnival and Livestock Shows and many new exhibits.
 Fun contests every day.
-Also check out the Family Stage, Grandstand Shows and 4 H Auction.
-Infor-mation: (630) 553-2860.
+Also check out the Family Stage, Grandstand Shows and 4-H Auction.
+Information: (630) 553-2860.

 AUG.
 4